dropofwill/nlp-predicting-turn-types/README.md

 NLP Problem Set 3
 ===============

+## TODO

+More feature extraction (see feature ideas)

+Experiment with combinging features

-### Feature ideas:
+## Feature ideas:

 Question words as features: how, what, where, when, who, etc.?

-Features that won't be image content specific:
+*Features that won't be image content specific:*

 Semantic parsing

 Name Entity Recognition

 Syntactic features

-### Reporting Deliverables
+## Reporting Deliverables

 1. Title (including name/acronym of your team’s system implementation and the names of contributing team members on the first slide)